Transactional Analysis

 The customer's Critical Parent is hunting your Adaptive Child.
 And the second your Adaptive Child shows up, they've won the transaction and you've given away margin, time, service, or all three.

 The fix: notice your Adaptive Child starting to surface and don't send it.
-Instead, send your Adult.
-Steady tone.
-Facts.
-Genuine concern without the apology spiral.
-"Tell me what's going on.
+But the answer isn't pure Adult either — not yet.
+The customer is still emotionally hot.
+Lead with Nurturing Parent: "yeah, that sounds frustrating."
+Then move into Adult: "tell me what's going on.
 When was the pour scheduled?
 Let me pull the truck status and call you back in three minutes with real information."
-That's Adult.
-That's what breaks the parent/child dynamic.
+That sequence — Nurturing Parent first, then Adult — is what breaks the parent/child dynamic.

 The rescuer and the victim — how it gets worse